ltjax/Terraformer/README.md

 # v1

-* Currency is minerals
+* currency is minerals
+* perspective is top-down
+* control via mouse

 ## To Build

-Can be placed on grid.
-All buildings can only be built on fertilized land.
+* Can be placed on grid.
+* All buildings can only be built on fertilized land.
+* Select building to build from buttons on the right with LMB, move to target and press LMB again to place, RMB to cancel
+* Energy-line tool is different: drag between buildings to place
+* button (LMB) on the lower right to advance by one step

 ### Mine
 * cost 100 minerals